Last Updated on April 10, 2023 by Dave Schoenbeck

 There are many reasons why workers hate their bosses.
-Dozens of articles and nonfiction self-help books discuss how to deal with a difficult boss, but each case is different.
+Dozens of articles and nonfiction self-help books discuss dealing with a difficult boss, but each case differs.
 One article won’t change your world unless you put in the work.
-However, if you learn how to manage a poor manager you are one step closer to a better situation.
+However, if you learn to manage a poor manager you are one step closer to a better situation.

 Growing pains, transitional change, and corporate restructuring can change your manager.
 It may make them more stressed or change their role entirely.